JusteRaimbault/PatentsMining/Models/README.md

 ### Data Preprocessing

-from csv technological classes to R-formatted sparse Matrix
+ - from csv technological classes to R-formatted sparse Matrix : use `Models/Techno/prepareData.R`